 Capital Stress Testing.
-During 2021, we completed our capital stress tests utilizing multiple economic scenarios, including an adverse idiosyncratic scenario unique to our Bank.
+During the third quarter of 2022, we completed our annual capital stress tests utilizing multiple economic scenarios, including an adverse idiosyncratic scenario unique to our Bank.
 The results of that stress test reflected that we would maintain well-capitalized status for all capital ratios over the stress test time horizon.
-We anticipate that during the third quarter of 2022, we will update our results of our annual capital stress test.